nikic/PHP-Parser/doc/2_Usage_of_basic_components.markdown

 Example: Converting namespaced code to pseudo namespaces
 --------------------------------------------------------

-A small example to understand the concept: We want to convert namespaced code to pseudo namespaces so it works on 5.2, i.e. names like `A\\B` should be converted to `A_B`.
+A small example to understand the concept: We want to convert namespaced code to pseudo namespaces, so it works on 5.2, i.e. names like `A\\B` should be converted to `A_B`.
 Note that such conversions are fairly complicated if you take PHP's dynamic features into account, so our conversion will assume that no dynamic features are used.